 BEDE 340 - EDUCATION OF THE YOUNG CHILD (3).
-(Prereq: BEDP 333) A study of the physical, emotional, intellectual and social components of development, birth through age four and their relationship to the education of the young child birth -- four.
+(Prerequisite: BEDP 333; Admission to Professional Program in Education or permission of Department Chair) A study of the physical, emotional, intellectual and social components of development, birth through age four and their relationship to the education of the young child birth - age four.
 Diagnosis and assessment of development are addressed.
 Programs serving young children and their families will be discussed.
 The administration of these programs as well as advocacy efforts are included.

 BEDE 342 - CURRICULUM PLANNING AND DEVELOPMENT IN EARLY CHILDHOOD EDUCATION (3).
-This curriculum course is designed for prospective teachers in the nursery, kindergarten and primary schools.
+(Prerequisite: Admission to the Professional Program in Education or permission of the Department Chair) This curriculum course is designed for prospective teachers in the nursery, kindergarten and primary schools.
 The course explores various issues involved in the development and education of children from the ages of four to eight.
 Attention is given to learning activities, materials and equipment suitable for teaching at this level.
-Emphasis is given to appropriate methods for assessment of children aged four through eight and to the relationship of various subject areas to the physical, social, emotional and cognitive development of the child.
+Emphasis is given to appropriate methods for assessment of children ages four through eight and to the relationship of various subject areas to the physical, social, emotional and cognitive development of the child.
 Philosophy, history of early childhood education, classroom management, societal influences, parental involvement and community resources are included.

 BEDE 345 - FAMILY LIFE IN EARLY CHILDHOOD (3).
-(Prereq: BEDP 333, admission to Professional Program in Education) Principles, practices and content of family life and family-school relations as related to young children's learning and development in various settings during the early childhood years, birth through eight.
+(Prerequisite: BEDP 333; Admission to the Professional Program in Education or permission of the Department Chair) Principles, practices and content of family life and family-school relations as related to young children's learning and development in various settings during the early childhood years, birth through eight.
 This course will provide a foundation for using family life knowledge in relating to young children and families in effective ways.

 BEDE 435 - MATH EXPERIENCES IN EARLY CHILDHOOD EDUCATION (3).
-(Prereq: BEDC 210, Admission to Professional Program in Education or permission of Department Chair; Coreq: BEDE 435P).
+(Prerequisite: BEDC 210; Admission to the Professional Program in Education or permission of the Department Chair; Co-requisite: BEDE 435P).
 This methods course includes the basic content of the academic area of mathematics to be presented to PreK - 3rd grade children.
 Developmentally appropriate experiences, learning activities, materials and equipment to aid in the development of math concepts in young children are presented.
 Diversity-related influences and needs of exceptional learners are also addressed.

 BEDE 435P - PRACTICUM IN TEACHING MATHEMATICS IN EARLY CHILDHOOD EDUCATION (1).

-(Prereq: BEDC 210, admission to the Professional Program in Education or permission of Department Chair; Coreq: BEDE 435).
+(Prerequisite: BEDC 210; Admission to the Professional Program in Education or permission of the Department Chair; Co-requisite: BEDE 435).
 Supervised clinical experience in an early childhood setting.
 Observation and participation in a classroom setting is required with a focus on math learning experiences, materials and equipment.
 Seminar and group discussions are included.

-BEDE 436 - SCIENCE AND SOCIAL STUDIES EXPERIENCES IN EARLY CHILDHOOD EDUCATION

-(3).
-(Prereq: BEDC 210, Admission to Professional Program in Education or permission of Dept Chair; Coreq: BEDE 436P).
+BEDE 436 - SCIENCE AND SOCIAL STUDIES EXPERIENCES IN EARLY CHILDHOOD EDUCATION (3).
+(Prerequisite: BEDC 210; Admission to Professional Program in Education or permission of the Department Chair; Corequisite: BEDE 436P).
 This methods course includes the basic content in the inquiry areas of science and social studies to be presented to PreK - 3rd grade children.
 Developmentally appropriate inquiry experiences, learning activities, materials and equipment are presented.
 Diversity-related influences and needs of exceptional learners are also addressed.

 BEDE 436P - PRACTICUM IN TEACHING SCIENCE AND SOCIAL STUDIES IN EARLY CHILDHOOD EDUCATION (1).
-(Prereq: BEDC 210, admission to the Professional Program in Education or permission of Department Chair; Coreq: BEDE 436) Supervised clinical experience in an early childhood setting.
+(Prerequisite: BEDC 210; Admission to the Professional Program in Education or permission of the Department Chair; Co-requisite: BEDE 436) Supervised clinical experience in an early childhood setting.
 Observation and participation in a classroom setting is required with a focus on science and social studies inquiry learning experiences, materials and equipment.
 Seminar and group discussions are included.